Research projects

 • Development and testing of operational principles for emergency teams

-• Evaluation of positioning and sensor systems for herd protection
+• Evaluation of positioning and sensor systems for livestock protection

 • Establishment of participation platforms for farmers and hunters, also to communicate the results of studies on predator-prey relationships and to incorporate these findings into management plans